wilson888888888/mp3conv/README.md

 # mp3conv
-Small script to convert many flacs to mp3 using ffmpeg
+Small script to convert a directory of flacs to mp3 using ffmpeg

 Supports variable and constant bitrate.
 ### Running: